commiting suicide? Call 911

 par des pairs Can Fam Physician 2010;56:755-60

-Suicides in Palo Alto, the CDC Sends Team to Investigate
+Rash of Teen Suicides in Palo Alto, the CDC Sends Team to

 Six young people in Palo Alto died by suicide in 2009 and 2010, and another four in 2014 and 2015.
 Several among them took their lives on the tracks of the Caltrain, the commuter train that runs through town and connects San Francisco and San Jose.
 Of high school students in Palo Alto surveyed during the 2013-2014 school year, 12 percent had seriously considered suicide in the last year.
 From the beginning of the following school year through March, 42 students at Henry M. Gunn High School in Palo Alto had been hospitalized or treated for significant suicide ideation.
 Overall, the suicide rate at Palo Altos two public high schools in the past decade is four times the national average.